BZM2000/BZM2000.github.iottt/_pages/home.md

   </a>
 </div>

-**Photo credits:** Â© Felice Frankel, research scientist, Department of Chemical Engineering at MIT, Douglas Brion, PhD student, Department of Engineering at University of Cambridge
+**Photo credits:** æ¼ Felice Frankel, research scientist, Department of Chemical Engineering at MIT, Douglas Brion, PhD student, Department of Engineering at University of Cambridge

-The group is working on:
+æœ¬ç»„çš„ä¸»è¦ç ”ç©¶æ–¹å‘åŒ…æ‹¬:

 **Digitally tailored medical devices**
 Producing wearable and implantable medical devices that better mimic and integrate with patients/wearers.